sudenilvarli/screentime_studyinghours/README.md

 Among the tested models, the Random Forest Regressor achieved the best overall performance, with the highest R^2 score and lowest MSE.
 This suggests that ensemble methods are more effective in capturing the nonlinear and complex relationships between daily habits and studying hours.

-### **Findings**
+#### **Findings**
--Screen time (especially non-educational) showed a strong negative correlation with studying hours.
+- Screen time (especially non-educational) showed a strong negative correlation with studying hours.

--High academic responsibility days led to increased studying hours and reduced unproductive screen time.
+- High academic responsibility days led to increased studying hours and reduced unproductive screen time.

--Sleep duration had a positive effect on studying hours — better-rested days resulted in more focused study sessions.
+- Sleep duration had a positive effect on studying hours — better-rested days resulted in more focused study sessions.

--Social activity time, particularly on weekends, showed a moderate negative impact on studying time.
+- Social activity time, particularly on weekends, showed a moderate negative impact on studying time.

-### **Limitations**
+#### **Limitations**
 - The dataset is limited to one individual's daily observations over a 3-month period.
 - Self-reported values such as social interaction hours may introduce subjective bias.
 - The analysis does not include qualitative screen use details (e.g., content type).

-### **Conclusion**
+#### **Conclusion**
 This project highlights the strong relationship between screen time habits and academic productivity.
 Unstructured screen use—especially for entertainment—reduces studying efficiency, while structured usage (such as educational platforms) may offer mild positive support.

 The machine learning models confirmed these patterns, with Random Forest showing the highest predictive performance.
 Overall, the study emphasizes the importance of mindful screen usage and offers a data-driven approach to managing digital behavior for academic improvement.